jonnyhuck/huckathon.org/index.md

 ### Short Instructional Video (5 mins):

 <iframe width="800" height="450" src="https://www.youtube.com/embed/wzJhVrpu1FM" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+If you get stuck, you can refer to our [Frequently Asked Questions](./faq.html){:target="_blank"} for tips and answers to common questions that volunteers ask.

 ### Detailed Instructional Video (19 mins):

 <iframe width="800" height="450" src="https://www.youtube.com/embed/0qXMZX3e6P4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+If you get stuck, you can refer to our [Frequently Asked Questions](./faq.html){:target="_blank"} for tips and answers to common questions that volunteers ask.

 ## Written Instructions:
 If you prefer written instructions, here they are: